Enrique Leite

-Enrique Leite (born December 12, 1963 at Villa del Cerro, Montevideo, Uruguay is an Uruguayan sprint canoeist who competed in the early 1990s.
+Enrique Leite (born December 12, 1963) is a physical education teacher, swimming coach, lifeguard and a Uruguayan sprint canoeist who competed in the early 1990s.
 At the 1992 Summer Olympics in Barcelona, he was eliminated in the repechages of both the K-1 500 m and the K-1 1000 m events.

+Swimming career

+South American Championships

-In 1979 he was bronze medal in the South American Swimming Championship in São Paulo, Brazil.
+In 1979, he won a bronze medal in the South American Swimming Championship in São Paulo, Brazil.